Colorful Stage! The Movie: A Miku Who Can't Sing: Release

 The film is distributed by Shochiku and opened in Japan on January 17, 2025.
 It was initially stated to be released in US theaters by GKIDS on April 11, but was later delayed to April 17, 2025.
 GKIDS also released the film in Canada on May 11.
 Madness Entertainment licensed the film for theatrical distribution in Mexico, where it was released on March 13.
 Cinecolor licensed the film for theatrical distribution in Chile, where it was released on April 24.
 Commemorative postcards containing special serial codes which unlocked content within the mobile game were given away at Japanese theaters to those who attended screenings of the film.
 The commemorative postcard giveaways also took place at theaters showing the film in the United States, Mexico and Chile.
 The film was distributed in 800 North American theaters.

-In Asia, Medialink acquired the film, releasing it in Taiwan on March 28, Hong Kong and Macau on April 3, Thailand on April 10, Malaysia and Singapore on April 17, the Philippines on April 19, Indonesia on May 9, and Vietnam on June 13.
+In Asia, Medialink acquired the film, releasing it in Taiwan on March 28, Hong Kong and Macau on April 3, Thailand on April 10, Malaysia and Singapore on April 17, the Philippines on April 19, Indonesia on May 9, Vietnam on June 13, and China on October 25.
 PVR Inox Pictures acquired and released the film in India on August 29.

 In Australia and New Zealand, the film was acquired by Sugoi Co and released for a limited time on May 1, 2025.
 A special premiere screening was held in Sydney at Event Cinemas George Street on April 28.

 In the United Kingdom, the film was announced to be released in the Summer after it was publicly announced that Anime Limited had acquired the rights on May 23.
 As of Monday July 7, 2025, the film was announced to be released in UK and Irish cinemas on August 31, 2025.

+On December 16, 2025, the film was released digitally.

+On April 14, 2026, GKIDS released a collector's edition Blu-ray of the film.
+A standard edition Blu-ray was later released on June 16.